- Family and Parenting»

 Most of my family stories are unique and different from the norm, some are educational, informative and interesting in many ways...I do hope you will enjoy them.

 Favorite things in the suitcase - train tickets, Hotel receipts, napkins and many photos

 Because mom liked traveling back and forth to Europe, she took a great deal of photos and kept all the tickets, napkins, receipts and cards that pertained to the trips.

-So having photos/video's for that memory of past events, is the only thing that can recapture a time and place with that visual.
+So having photos and or video's for that memory of past events is the only thing that can recapture a time and place with that visual.